VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 depth* of the probe, which are the coordinates you would need to re-create an insertion.
 See the surgery section for a few important details.

-### Quick settings
+### Probe panel

 <image src="../_static/images/tutorial/quick_settings.png" alt="overview image" position="left" style="width:50%">

-The quick settings panel provides easy access to the information about the active probe in the scene.
+The Probe panel provides easy access to the information about the active probe in the scene.
 Using the panel you can tweak the entry coordinate by changing the AP/ML/DV position data or change the insertion depth.
 You can also adjust the insertion angles.

 The three buttons on the top right **lock** the probe (preventing accidental keyboard or mouse movements), **duplicate** the probe in the scene, and **download** the probe data to the clipboard.
 You can paste the copied data into any text editor.